zvir91/layout_catalog_grid/readme.md

   - There should be four columns starting at `1024px`
   - There should be three columns starting at `768px`
   - There should be two columns starting at `488px`
+  - There should be one column below `488px`
 - Gap between cards should be `48px`
 - Do not modify header
 - Blocks should start from the left